Adaptive quantile estimation in deconvolution with unknown error distribution: Convergence rates

-where $\psi_\bull(\alpha,\beta)$ is given in \rf{rate}. \end{theorem} Using the methods of the proof of Theorem~\ref{th:RateUnk} and an additional application of Bernstein's concentration inequality, convergence rates for the uniform loss can be obtained, assuming regularity in a neighborhood of some interval of quantiles.
-For $0<\tau_1<\tau_2<1$ and $\alpha,R,r,\zeta,U_n>0$ define
+Using the methods of the proof of Theorem~\ref{thRateUnk} and an additional application of Bernstein's concentration inequality, convergence rates for the uniform loss can be obtained, assuming regularity in a neighborhood of some interval of quantiles.
+For $0<\tau _1<\tau_2<1$ and $\alpha,R,r,\zeta,U_n>0$, define